alefore/weblog/ten-years-of-edge.md

 #### Tests adjacent to tested code

-Unit tests should be stored as close as possible to the code they test.
+**Unit tests should be stored as close as possible to the code they test**.
 Tests are an integral part of software;
 unit tests deserve to be stored directly adjacent to the units they test, rather than relegated to separate files.

-This makes it trivial to see
-to what extent a specific function or module has tests;
+Putting your tests directly under the function they test (in the same source file) makes it trivial to see to what extent a specific function or module has tests;
 functions lacking tests immediately stand out.